Neil-YL/wireless-color-sensor/_build/html/_sources/index.md

 ## Overview

 This documentation provides a guide to assemble and test a color sensor package with a wireless charging port that could be implemented to the OT-2 liquid handling robot.
+Following is a video of liquid color matching demo run on OT-2 with this wireless color sensor:

+(Youtube link to be added)

-The estimated time
+The estimated time of the hardware assembly is around:

 <br>

 ## Prerequisites